ValentinChb/FASTFarm2Simulink/README.md

 The following needs to be installed in order to run the FAST.Farm and MATLAB/Simulink interface:
 - Microsoft MPI (Message passing interface for connecting FAST.Farm to MATLAB)
 - MATLAB and Simulink
-- Python distribution (contains dependencies for running FAST.Farm)
+- Python distribution (provides dependencies for FAST.Farm)

 See the OpenFAST documentation for more information about the input files of FAST.Farm and OpenFAST.
 Be sure that OpenFAST and FAST.Farm work.
 The 'r-test' folder form the OpenFAST GitHub (https://github.com/OpenFAST) contains simulation tests, try to run 1 or 2 of these tests.
 The OpenFAST GitHub also contains a 'MATLAB_Toolbox', this toolbox contains functions that can be run in MATLAB in order to visualize the generated simulation results.